Bayesian iterative screening in ultra-high dimensional linear regressions: Simulation studies

 \item \textbf{Autoregressive correlation} ~~ The auto regression, correlation structure among covariates is appropriate when there is an ordering (say, based on time) in covariates, and variables further apart are less correlated.
-We use the AR(1) structure where the $(i,j)$th entry of $\Sigma$ is $\rho^{|i-j|}.$ We set $\rho = 0.5$.
-The values of $\beta_j$'s are same as in example \ref{sec:ind}.
+We use the AR(1) structure where the $(i,j)$th entry of the covariance matrix is is $\rho^{|i-j|}.$ We set $\rho = 0.5$.